soy001/cse15l-lab-reports/lab-report-5-week-10.md

 ```
 [cs15lwi22ane@ieng6-202]:~:500$ sed -n '883p' results.txt
 ```
-> the number that goes inside the single-quotes is the line number (based off of my results from above)
+> the number that goes inside the single-quotes is the code line number (based off of my results from above)

 <br>